Detroit Diesel DD13 — 12.8L Inline-6

 Capacity varies slightly between the standard aluminum oil pan and the extended-sump steel pan used on some vocational and severe-service DD13 spec trucks.
 Always confirm against your specific engine's service label before filling.

-⚠ Always verify capacity with your engine's service label — found on the valve cover or in the Detroit Diesel DDDL / ServiceLink system for your specific ESN.
+⚠ Always verify capacity with your engine's service label.
 Overfilling causes oil foaming, aeration, and seal damage.
-Underfilling by even 2 quarts on a 26-quart engine is a measurable reduction in oil pressure margin at high load.
+Underfilling reduces oil pressure margin under high load.

 Change Intervals

-Detroit's published drain interval for the DD13 is based on DDEC oil life monitoring — an onboard algorithm that tracks load, idle time, fuel consumption, and operating temperature to calculate remaining oil life in real time.
-The calendar/mileage limits below are the hard ceiling; the DDEC system may call for a change earlier under hard operating conditions.
+Detroit's published drain interval for the DD13 is based on DDEC oil life monitoring.
+The system tracks load, idle time, fuel use, and temperature to estimate remaining oil life.

 Detroit Factory Spec